siduck/siduck/README.md

 # Introduction

 Hi there, I'm a self taught front-end Web developer and creator of NvChad.
-I'm looking for a job these days at junior level position.
 Also available for remote work and freelancing for web designing, building websites, logo designing, ricing.

 - My [resume](https://github.com/siduck/siduck/files/11157990/resume.pdf)  built using my own [resume builder](https://github.com/siduck/quickcv).
 - Places where you can contact me :